CsillaFarkas/ParetoPick-R/README.md

 ## Workflow
 * General
-  * full list of measures across all catchments --> nswrm_priorities.csv, this should be available through SWATmeasR.R
+  * full list of measures across all catchments --> nswrm_priorities.csv, I don't know if this is available centrally
   * restructure - two-way representation of one simple and one complex workflow of correlation/clustering
     * hide both tabs and allow user to skip detailed steps - run automated removal of correlated variables (>0.7) and run cluster with default settings
     * cluster tab requires a lot of clicking around but those users who want to try it will figure it out
-  * declutter app by removal of items that can instead be hovered (what could be moved there? --- unit)
+  * declutter app by removal of items that can instead be hovered (what could be moved there? --- unit, especially also in visualisation tab)

 * Visualising tab: